AVAuco/ssd_people/README.md

 Quick start
 ------
-## Cloning the repository
+### Cloning the repository
-In order to download the models provided in this repository you **must** install [git](https://git-scm.com/) and [git-lfs](https://git-lfs.github.com/).
+In order to download the models provided in this repository installation of [git](https://git-scm.com/) and [git-lfs](https://git-lfs.github.com/) is **mandatory**.
 To do so, run the following commands in command line interface:
 ```bash
 Install git:
 	sudo apt-get install git